 Leonardo Da Vinci, the quintessential Renaissance man – some say the father of the Italian Renaissance, was a painter, sculptor, architect, inventor, engineer… surely we needn’t go on!

-With this article, Superprof celebrates da Vinci’s accomplishments, and our country’s diversity, by finding art classes around the land that will help you round out your portfolio.
+With this article, Superprof celebrates da Vinci’s accomplishments, and our country’s diversity, by finding art classes near me around the land that will help you round out your portfolio.

 If you are a student, soon to graduate from art school, you must know how valuable mastery of multiple disciplines is.